maximebochon/tips/virtual-box.md

 # Virtual Box

-In the context of a Windows host and Linux guests.
+In the context of a _Windows_ host and _Linux_ guests.

 ## Convert fixed size VMDK disk image to dynamic size VDI

+From a _Windows_ command terminal, run the _Virtual Box_ clone command with options:

 ```
 VBoxManage.exe clonemedium vm-disk.vmdk vm-disk.vdi --format VDI --variant Standard